pouyan58/ODS-Simulation-for-DCS-sites/README.md

 The receive-pattern envelope follows ITU-R S.580-6, using the attached APEREC015 Appendix 8 extension when `D/lambda < 50`.
 Peak gain is calculated from diameter, efficiency, and wavelength.
-Beyond the S.580 far-angle breakpoint, the release applies a -27 dBi override to every catalog receiver.
-That common level is an unverified sensitivity assumption; measured azimuth/elevation patterns should replace it for operational work.

 ## Constellation, spot beams, and traffic